CSDN: Cross-modal Shape-transfer Dual-refinement Network for Point Cloud Completion

 \subsection{Evaluation on Real-world Scans}

 We train our CSDN and two other methods on the car category of ShapeNet-ViPC to evaluate their performance on real-world scans.
 Ideally, a point cloud completion network trained on a cross-modal dataset should produce satisfactory results, since the cars and their corresponding real-world images cropped with 2D bounding boxes are provided.
 As reported in \cite{zhang2021view}, the real-to-synthetic domain gap led by rendered images in the training dataset makes ViPC not applicable to real-world point cloud completion.
-Thus we replace the input image with the rendered car image in ShapeNet-ViPC.
-Figure \ref{fig:kitti} shows the visual comparisons.
-It is found that ViPC still cannot handle the domain gap problem and PoinTr generates coarse results due to the low resolution of the training dataset.
-In contrast, CSDN is capable of generating more plausible results.
+Thus we replace the input image with the rendered car image in ShapeNet-ViPC for ViPC~\cite{zhang2021view} and our method.
+We also evaluate our method on the chairs and tables from the Scannet dataset~\cite{dai2017scannet}.
+Since the objects in Scannet are usually more complete and similar to those in the training datasets, we directly use the trained model in Section~\ref{subsec:comparison} without any fine-tuning.
+Figure~\ref{fig:kitti} shows that ViPC still cannot handle the domain gap problem and PoinTr generates coarse results due to the low resolution of the training dataset.
+In Figure~\ref{fig:scannet}, PoinTr fails to complete the missing parts, and ViPC cannot preserve the original inputs.
+In contrast, CSDN is capable of generating more plausible results on real-world scans.